Health Anxiety The Worry That Makes You Ill

-Peter has a tickle in his throat.
+Health Anxiety can occur at any time.
+Let’s say your friend Peter has a tickle in his throat.
 He starts to clear it and as he is doing so, random thoughts run through his mind.
 Is this the start of the coronavirus?
 Am I one of the unlucky ones who will die from the virus?
 What will happen to my family?

 Christine has a cough that happens on and off throughout the day.
 She starts to worry that she may be ill.
 She takes her temperature several times during the day.
 She has a pulse ox and does a check of her oxygen level multiple times during the day.
 She plans to schedule a doctor visit after having spoken to her doctor just the day before.

 These thoughts are common and possibly you as the reader are having them.
 The increase in anxiety and worry is a normal response to highly stressful events.
 As your anxiety level increases, many components of your cognitive functioning decrease.
 Anxiety is one of the most effective causes of decreasing rational thought.
 When you feel afraid, stress and anxiety are known as cortisol and adrenaline race through your body, causing effects throughout your body as well on your brain chemistry.